See a different side of Tokyo with a bespoke photowalk tour

 Tokyo is absolutely massive.
 That’s no secret at all.
 Yet despite the city’s truly sprawling nature, it’s surprisingly suited to explorations on foot.
 Many interesting areas are within easy walking distance of each other, and like so many journeys in life, the bits in between can very often turn out to be the most rewarding.

 Having lived, walked and photographed in the Japanese capital for nearly two decades, I can honestly say I know Tokyo fairly well.
-Meaning I know where is worth going, and more importantly perhaps, where isn’t.
+Meaning I know where to go, and more importantly perhaps, where not to.
 Plus, of course, I've sought out lots of the little side streets and alleyways that in a city the size of Tokyo can very easily go unnoticed.

 So, in a bid to put this knowledge to some use, I’m offering photowalk tours of Tokyo.
 However, what works for one person doesn’t work nearly so well for another, so each tour will be a bespoke one.
 It could be a meander through the back streets of well known areas, or a more off-beat journey away from the city's busier haunts.
 The customisation options are almost limitless, and a taster of the walks I do alone can be seen on this short segment I did for CNN, plus read about here in an AP report/review.